-What is it that makes a young man think he is invincible?
-I remember those days, climbing in trees higher than I should, balancing on rocks that were far too unstable, or jumping off bridges that now I would seem far too high.
-The idea of dying seemed remote, I was too strong, fast and nimble to get into trouble, at least that’s what I thought.
+I remember thinking as a young man that I was invincible.
+There were often painful reminders that I wasn’t, from climbing in trees higher than I should, balancing on rocks that were far too unstable, or jumping off bridges that now seem far too high.
+The idea of dying seemed remote, I was too strong, too fast and too smart to get into trouble, at least that’s what I thought.

-One thing I’ve learned from working in health care for almost 28 years is that life is fragile.
-We can die from just about anything, and as our human genome progressively distances itself from Adam, the mutations in each successive generation are lending themselves to all forms of auto-immune diseases that have no cure.
+One thing I’ve learned from working in health care for almost 30 years is that life is fragile.
+We can die from just about anything, and as our human genome progressively distances itself from Adam, the mutations in each successive generation are lending themselves to all forms of diseases that make us vulnerable.

-Life is not only fragile, it is short as well.
-We are reminded in scripture that this reality has been so for thousands of years.
+Life is not only fragile, it is also very short.
+We are reminded throughout scripture of how little time we really have.

 Job 14:1-2 “Man who is born of woman

 Is of few days and full of trouble.

 He comes forth like a flower and fades away;

 He flees like a shadow and does not continue.”